California King vs King (Mattress Size Differences)

 Standard King Mattresses tend to run from about $800 on up to $3000 according to Purple and depending on the level of comfort you are looking for.
 Just like in the cases of the California King the comfort and style of the bed is going to shape the price versus the size.
 These are available in firm, soft, tempurpedic, memory foam, and even up and down adjustable as desired.

-Deciding which is better between a California-King mattress and a standard king size mattress depends on the needs of the individual.
-There are better things for each size which are described below.
+Deciding which is better, a California King mattress or a standard king size mattress, depends on the individual’s needs.
+There are better things for each size, which are described below.

-California-King Mattresses are best for taller people, or people with a little tighter of a space that still want a larger mattress.
-Individuals over the 6 foot mark are way more likely to find a California King as the mattress for them to avoid feet dangling off the end.
+California King Mattresses are best for taller people or people with a little tighter of a space who still want a larger mattress.
+Individuals over the 6 foot mark are way more likely to find a California King mattress to avoid feet dangling off the end.

-A King sized mattress is better for couples that would like more room to spread out, or have children or pets that like to climb into be too.
-This is only better if there is enough width to the room to accommodate the entire bed with room on all ends.
+A king-sized mattress is better for couples who would like more room to spread out or have children or pets that like to climb into bed.
+This is only better if the room is wide enough to accommodate the entire bed with room on all ends.

 Q & A